I wonder if it's scary, always tryin' not to get hurt

 Expectations were high in the Samuel’s household and while Cait excelled at music, learning to play four instruments adequately before she was 15, her sister had skipped two grades and had graduated at 16.
 Thankfully, Vivian was a good sister, often trying to make their scholar parents see the good that Cait had done.
 Rarely did it work.
 When Caitlin was 16, she began to date the pastor’s son, a young man, two years her senior, who ran the church choir.
 Martin believed they had a connection through their talent and when he ran off to Nashville, she tagged along.

+Being the black sheep of her genius family wasn’t easy, which is why, even though she ran away with her boyfriend, she continued to go to school, she just did it as a married woman, the two of them having found someone to marry them even though she was only 16.
+They got a place, Martin found a job at a grocery store and Cait waitressed on the weekends at a breakfast diner and they sang together at night, usually lying about her age to get into bars to sing.
+Most of the dives they sang at turned a blind eye because no one else wanted to play at them.
 Late 2006 was an interesting year for Cait.
 After auditioning for American Idol in September.
 She made it to Hollywood week and was elated, but bummed over having to keep it a secret.
 In October Cait received a call from a hysterical Viv.
 She was pregnant and didn’t know what to do.
 Reluctantly, Cait returned home for a weekend and helped her sister explain it to their parents.
 Their father, a theology professor and a true believe in Our Lord was adamant about her keeping it, then putting it up for adoption, while their ancient history professor mother, who was a bit of a hippie decided that an abortion would be best for her studies.
 She was only 20 after all, and had so much ahead of her.
 The fight was immense and both girls wondered how their marriage had survived so long without any kind of similar blow up.
 No matter how mad they were, the one thing they agreed on was that Cait was to blame.
 Although she had been living due south without much contact, her ‘influence’ was the problem.
 Viv decided to keep the baby, it’s father, a teacher’s assistant, who had no plans on allowing a baby to hold him back, gave up all rights before she was born.

 Their parents decided to a trial separation was in order, leaving Viv to deal with playing go between for the entirety of her, unwanted by the family, pregnancy.
 Because of this, Cait flew back and forth a lot over those few months, causing strain on her misguided marriage and wallet.
 In February of 2007, Cait went to LA to begin Hollywood week on American Idol.
 She was cut in the semi-finals with 12 other hopefuls.
 Lucky for her, she was thrifty enough to cash in on the trip to LA and found a few open auditions before she returned home.
 Right after this trip from Idol, Cait walked into her apartment and found her husband in bed with two other people.
 She moved out, staying at a rundown, fleabag motel for a while, contemplating returning home to Boston to help her sister.